St Catherine's School, Waverley

 Dr Julie Townsend, Headmistress

-As we head towards 2019, we will continue to reflect and adjust the program to try to achieve the best outcomes for students and their families.
-We aim to see the program continue to grow in strength and we are committed to fostering our strong relationship with the Nowra and Wreck Bay area.
-Our Indigenous students in 2018 are a diverse and dynamic group of young women who are an asset to the school community.
+As we move into a new decade, we will continue to reflect on and adjust the program to try to achieve the best outcomes for students and their families.
+We aim to see the program continue to grow in strength and we are committed to fostering our strong relationship with the Nowra and Wreck Bay area, the local community and other independent schools.
+We have started to develop a network group amongst all the girls’ schools in the Eastern Suburbs and hope the gatherings, which may include cultural activities, will become a regular event each term.
+These meeting we hope will be a way for students to build relationships and strengthen cultural knowledge.
+Our Indigenous students are a diverse and dynamic group who are an asset to the school community.